Skip to content

 High Fidelity

-For fans of: Almost Famous, 500 Days of Summer, Nick and Norah’s Infinite Playlist, Reality Bites, About a Boy
+For Fans of: Almost Famous, Garden State, Nick and Norah’s Infinite Playlist

 WYALAN rating: 5/5